 Factors That Can Affect Your Composite Decking’s Life

 However, keep in mind that those numbers are not the actual number of years your decking materials will last.
 Some may last longer while others can remain for a shorter period.
 The truth is, some factors can affect the life of your deck, whether it’s composite or not.
 Here are some of them.

 - Winter Damage.
 During winter, your composite decking will experience constant exposure to moisture.
-While most decking materials are strong against moisture, it doesn’t mean that they are completely immune by it.
+While most decking materials are strong against moisture, it doesn’t mean that they are completely immune to it.
 For this reason, you may want to maintain your deck even in the winter.

 - Using Abrasive Ice Removers.
 Aside from the accumulation of water and ice in your patio, ice removal can also be harmful to your decking.
 The usual ice removers that we use are salt and sand.
 However, these are abrasive removers.
 It will remove the ice, but it will also damage the composite decking materials, removing their special coating in the process.
-So for your deck to last longer, avoid using salt and sand, and other abrasive ice removers.
+So for your deck to last longer, avoid using salt, sand, and other abrasive ice removers.

 - Scratches and Tears.
 Aside from ice removers, other things can damage your composite decking.
 For instance, carelessly moving heavy furniture can scratch the surface of the composite materials.
-Storms and falling debris are also usual causes of decking damage.
+Storms and falling debris are also common causes of decking damage.